-- A. Phase I - I. Phase I is defined as the earlier of the following: - a.
+A. Phase I

+- I. Phase I is defined as the earlier of the following: - a.
 The issuance of the 100th Certificate of Occupancy, or, - b.
 100th multifamily unit is given a Certificate of Completion, or, - c.
-30,000 square feet of non-residential space is issued a Certificate of Occupancy or Certificate of Completion.
-II.
+30,000 square feet of non-residential space is issued a Certificate of Occupancy or Certificate of Completion. - II.
 Prior reaching the above threshold the following shall occur: - a.
 The Applicant shall clear, grub, level, seed or sod, and irrigate the open field area located in Parcel C and identified in the conceptual design of Parcel C (Figure 12). - b.
 Provide a temporary, handicap parking area, and grassed parking area in proximity to the open play field.
 The location of the parking will be decided at the time of construction.
 Nothing herein shall prevent Nassau County from using unimproved areas within the William Burgess right-of-way for parking or in Parcel B with the Applicant's agreement.
-The driveway shall meet the requirements of the Roadway and Drainage Standards and applicable ADA requirements.
+The driveway shall meet the requirements of the Roadway and Drainage Standards and applicable ADA requirements. - c.
+Within Parcel C, as generally depicted in Figure 12, the Applicant shall construct or cause to be constructed a children's play area and a tot lot (with age separation).
+All improvements are to be consistent with the WBD/Nassau Crossing aesthetic/theme.